cprail1/PMRRM/Profiles/README.md

  - Dispatcher Work in Progress - the development profile.
 Once it's reached a stable point and been used for sufficient operations, this is copied to Dispatcher Complex to update that.
  - Dispatcher Simple - a _visually_ simplified version of Dispatcher Complex.
 The content is basically the same, and is updated from Dispatcher Work in Progress in a similar way.
 The visual simplification is done via a script run at startup which disables and hides certain panel icons.

  These profiles use the JMRI local-override mechanism so that they can run on different hardware (or as a simulator) on different machines.
-These local configurations are also kept in Git.

  Images, configuration (panel) files and script files are stored at the top level in each profile.
 There's no cross-loading between profiles so that they can be independently updated.

- ## Repository Deplpoyment at PMRRM
+ ## Repository Deployment at PMRRM

- At the Museum, there are two checkouts of this repository under the electricalcrew account:
+ At the Museum, there are two clones of this repository under the electricalcrew account:
  - ~electricalcrew/PMRRM - This is the checkout for development and alpha testing
  - ~electricalcrew/PMRRM-snapshot - Contains the specific checked-out tag used for beta testing (the WIP profile) and operations (the Simple and Complex profiles)

+There's also a user-specific clone in the electricalcrewchief account.

- ## Process for updating
+ ## Process for updating from in-use WIP profile to Simple and Complex.

- These are the steps for updating some tested WIP in the ~electricalcrew/PMRRM-snapshot directory to Complex and Simple.
-These steps are done from the electricalcrew account which has write access to the relevant files
+ These are the steps for updating some tested set of files in the Dispatcher_WIP profile in the ~electricalcrew/PMRRM-snapshot directory to Dispatcher_Complex and Dispatcher_Simple.
+These steps are done from the electricalcrew account which has write access to the relevant files.
+The net effect is to make changes in the HEAD of Simple and Complex from the specific tag being used for WIP.

   - Check for any changes in ~electricalcrew/PMRRM-snapshot/Profile/ and cope.

-  - If there's any updates to be included in the update, check that branch out in the ~electricalcrew/PMRRM-snapshot/Profile/ directory
+  - If there's any branched changes to be included in the update, check that branch out in the ~electricalcrew/PMRRM-snapshot/Profile/ directory

   - In the ~electricalcrew/PMRRM-snapshot/Profile/Dispatcher-Work-in-Progress directory:
-    - Copy the DispatcherDefault.xml file to ~electricalcrew/PMRRM/Profile/Simple and ~electricalcrew/PMRRM/Profile/Simple; this is the one being promoted
+    - Copy the DispatcherDefault.xml file to ~electricalcrew/PMRRM/Profile/Dispatcher-Simple and ~electricalcrew/PMRRM/Profile/Dispatcher-Complex; this is the one being promoted
-    - Make sure any new startup steps are added to the profile.xml files in those profiles
+    - To match startup options, copy the profile/profile.xml file from the WIP profile directory to the Simple and Complex profile directories.
-    - Copy over all the scripts being used at startup to ensure the most recent versions
+    - Copy over all the scripts being used at startup to ensure the most recent versions are present
-    - If development has accidentally checked in its extra options, edit them out, commit and push:
+    - If development has accidentally checked in any extra options, edit them out, commit and push:
-      - In profile.xml, enable the "DisableMenuItems.py" script loading
       - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.properties to have "jmri-configurexml.enableStoreCheck=false"
+    - Check again that everything is committed and pushed

+  - Check out into the ~electricalcrew/PMRRM clone

-  - Confirm from the electricalcrew account that all three accounts are working.
+  - Confirm from the electricalcrew account that all three profiles are working.
 Fix as needed.
     - basic launching
     - proper steps in startup
     - check that menu items are disabled
     - none have "check files on shutdown" configured
     - LT100 at Xerox behaving as required for the profile

-  - Commit all that.
+  - Commit and push any changes

-  - Tag the repository with the date, e.g. 2025-05-23-snapshot
+  - Tag the repository with the date, e.g. 2025-05-23-snapshot. `git push --tags` to move that tag to the main repository.

   - Update the ~electricalcrew/PMRRM-snapshot repository to that tag.
 This updates all three profiles in the dispatch account.